-Business Plan Writing: Product or Services Description
+Business Plan Writing: Describing Your Product and Services

 "You’ve got to start with the customer experience and work back toward the technology – not the other way around." - Steve Jobs

-In this, the fifth instalment in our ”Creating your business plan” article series, we’re going to discuss the information you should include regarding your products and services and how they contribute to your unique value proposition and what sets you apart from your peer group.
+In this, the fifth installment in our ”Creating your business plan” article series, we’re going to discuss the information you should include regarding your products and services and how they contribute to your unique value proposition and what sets you apart from your peer group.

 Describe Your Product or Service Offerings